danschmidtke/academic-kickstart/content/currentprojects/BreedingHate/index.md

 - In the diffusion chains, **in-group positivity tended to grow across generations**, and it propagated **faster** than out-group derogation.

 ### Why it matters
 A small bias in word choice can become a big deal when it spreads socially.
-This study suggests that language doesn’t just *reflect* bias—it can also help **transmit and amplify it** over time, especially via “warm glow” toward the in-group rather than outright hostility toward the out-group.
+This study suggests that language doesn’t just *reflect* bias—it can also help **transmit and amplify it** over time, especially via a “warm glow” toward the in-group rather than outright hostility toward the out-group.

 <br><br>